Although most of us don’t think of lung cleansing as something we can do, steps can be taken to help them work better.

-Spend more time outside – Getting enough fresh air can help expand the tissues in your lungs and keep them working properly.
+Spend more time outside – Getting enough fresh air can help expand the tissues in your lungs and keep them working correctly.
 Check the pollution forecasts in your area.

-Avoid exercising outdoors when pollution levels are high, and avoid burning trash, wood, or other types of smoke.
-If you are concerned about pollution or live in an area with strong pollutants, you can wear an air purifying mask.
+Avoid exercising outdoors when pollution levels are high and avoid burning trash, wood, or other types of smoke.
+If you are concerned about pollution or live in an area with solid pollutants, you can wear an air-purifying mask.

-Try breathing exercises: Studies have shown that certain breathing exercises can improve lung function, especially for people who smoke, have smoked in the past, or have lung damage from chronic lung diseases.
+Try breathing exercises: Studies have shown that specific breathing exercises can improve lung function, especially for people who smoke, have smoked in the past, or have lung damage from chronic lung diseases.

-There are tools that can help you practice your breathing, such as a spirometer .
+Some tools can help you practice your breathing, such as a spirometer.

-This type of device is often used after surgery to help with the recovery process.
+This device is often used after surgery to help with the recovery process.
 Other breathing exercises do not require the use of assistive devices.
 These techniques include:

 - Pursed-lip breathing.